captionpoint/captionpoint-plays/S-PARADOX-SCRATCH.md

 ---

-CADET SULLIVAN
+## CADET SULLIVAN:
 Ah, shit, my bad.
 Hey, I have my whole career to get it right.

 ---

 It’ll happen eventually, yeah?

+---

-CADET BERG
+## CADET BERG:
 Sloane, see you at the party tonight?

 ---

----

 ## SLOANE:
 Haven't decided yet.

+---

-CADET SULLIVAN
+## CADET SULLIVAN:
 Come on, Academy is over!

 ---

 You can stop being so damn serious all the time.

 ---

 ## SLOANE: